BranchMetrics/ios-branch-deep-linking-attribution/README.md

 Note: Content indexed using `CSSearchableItem` could be removed from Spotlight but cannot be removed if indexed using `NSUserActivity`.

 Practices to _avoid_:
-1. Don't set the same `title`, `contentDescription` and `imageUrl` across all objects
+1. Don't set the same `title`, `contentDescription` and `imageUrl` across all objects.
-2. Don't wait to initialize the object and register views until the user goes to share
+2. Don't wait to initialize the object and register views until the user goes to share.
-3. Don't wait to initialize the object until you conveniently need a link
+3. Don't wait to initialize the object until you conveniently need a link.
 4. Don't create many objects at once and register views in a `for` loop.

 ### Branch Universal Object

-#### Methods
+#### Methods and Properties

 ###### Objective-C